pazz/schaeppert/README.md

 ### Tikz files (as produced by finsm.io)

 - Create an automaton using https://finsm.io
-- Copy paste the export (in Tikz format) in some local file and give it as input to shepherd, using the `-f` option.
+- Copy paste the export (in Tikz format) in some local file and give it as input to shepherd.

 ### DOT files